pierresprim/WinCopies-framework/Source/IO/WinCopies.GUI.Shell/README.md

 Description
 -----------

-Dependency package for other packages of the WinCopies framework.
+Provides a WPF GUI for the WinCopies.IO package.

 Project link
 ------------